How Latitude 41 used the simplicity of Crew Control to grow beyond $1M

 The simplicity of Crew Control has created plenty of personal growth, responsibility, and accountability among the growing team, he says, with crew members running their own departments using the solution.
 Crew leaders report for work and review the scheduled and unscheduled jobs in the administrator portal of Crew Control in the company laptop in the shop.

 “Every department is self-sufficient.
-These guys come in and they know what they're doing every day, and we're not having to micromanage or tell them what to do,” Austin says.
+These guys come in and they know what they're doing every day, and we're not having to micromanage or tell them what to do,” Hurst says.
 “It's very user-friendly, and they can utilize it, drag, click, and do everything that they need to do.”

-Crew Control provides Latitude 41 with an accurate log of hours from when crews park the truck to when they clock out, Austin says.
+Crew Control provides Latitude 41 with an accurate log of hours from when crews park the truck to when they clock out, Hurst says.
 They use the system to double check the schedule and ensure they have accurate dates and labor hours when billing or reconciling hours with clients as well.

 He adds that it’s easy to maximize the crew’s time and fill any open space on the schedule.
 Once a job is sold, the team enters the job in Crew Control for scheduling.
 Crews can instantly see any unassigned jobs on the schedule board and quickly add it to their schedules if they have the time.
 This is especially helpful during the snow season when the company can quickly dispatch jobs to their six or seven crews, including subcontractors.

 “We’re leaning on Crew Control and making sure that we can take on the most work that we can to maximize the revenue that we're bringing in for that department.
-That's my probably biggest objective this year,” says Austin.
+That's my probably biggest objective this year,” says Hurst.

 In addition to understanding their schedule capacity, Crew Control helps the company connect the dots between their labor hours and accurate job pricing.
 Latitude 41 calculates the average man hours for each property at the end of each season.
 Crew Control helps them assemble that data and reevaluate hours on each job and its pricing to understand which jobs were priced profitably and which weren’t.